Koi-MC/DisableHotbarWrap/README.md

 - General Quality of Life

 ### Dependencies
-- Fabric API
+- Fabric API Required for mod versions below Minecraft 26.1
 - (Optional) Mod Menu

 ### Install
 Simply place the mod jar into your mods folder, no configurations required.
-Requires Fabric API.
+Requires Fabric API when using mod versions below Minecraft 26.1.